“The wild dogs cry out in the night

 ~ Africa by Toto

-The consensus best side from among the four we enjoyed was the curry corn.
+26 June 2018: : Our consensus best side was the curry corn.
 While corn is often thought of as a summer dish, it’s transformed into a dish for all seasons with the addition of a hearty curry.
 Each sweet corn niblet is punctuated with mildly spicy, wonderfully pungent and delightfully aromatic curry.
 Curry corn is an idea whose time has come.
 It’s a wonderful departure from buttered corn.
+We’re not the only ones to think so.
+Several years ago, the curry corn earned a “Hot Plate” award from Albuquerque The Magazine designating it as “the side dish Albuquerque can’t live without.”

 With a little imagination, the Safari Grill could become your own culinary safari adventure on the Serengeti with an exotic and delicious cuisine all adventurous diners will enjoy.